KAITE TSUKUTTE ASOBERU - DEZAEMON

 screen shot screen shot

-Dezaemon series The Dezaemon game series is little known in the west, but it has been a long-running series in Japan since then 1990s.
+Dezaemon series The Dezaemon game series is little known in the west, but it has been a long-running and respected series in Japan since the 1990s.
 The first game was released for the Famicom in 1991.
 A sequel (or enhanced version) followed in 1994 for the Super Famicom (version tested here).
-Dezaemon Plus was then released in 1996 for the Playstation.
-This release is more of an updated an improved port of the Super Famicom version, and it includes ten usergame shooters (all likely made, except for Daioh Gale, by competition winners).
-Then Dezaemon 2 followed in 1997 for the Sega Saturn.
-(Interestingly, Madroms released in 2007 a homebrew tool called Dezaemon 2 Save Game Manager that allows players to copy/transfer Dezaemon 2 user-made shooters onto the Saturn memory card !).
-Dezaemon Kids! followed in 1998 for the Playstation and simplified the editor's interface (as a side note, it comes with a second disk featuring hundred different user-created shooters!).
+Dezaemon Plus was then released in 1996 for the Playstation - this release is more of an enhanced port of the Super Famicom version and both games are fairly identical.
+However, it offers new sprite effects (scale, rotation, occlusions) as well as the ability to display a lot more sprites on screen.
+The playstation version also includes ten usermade shooters all likely made (except for Daioh Gale) by winners of a contest organized by Athena some time after the Super Famicom release.
+Dezaemon 2 then followed in 1997 for the Sega Saturn - this version is probably the most popular in the west, thanks to Madroms who released in 2007 a homebrew tool called 'Dezaemon 2 Save Game Manager' that allows players to copy/transfer Dezaemon 2 user-made shooters onto a Saturn memory card !
+Dezaemon Kids! followed in 1998 for the Playstation and simplified the editor's interface (as a side note, the game comes with a second disk featuring hundred different user-made shooters!).
 Finally, the last installment (so far) was Dezaemon 3D released for the Nintendo 64 in 1998.

 G